 Secondly, Christ not only receives sinners with gladness but he receives sinners in spite of their sin.
 He receives them in spite of their sin.
 They don't have to clean up their act first.
 God doesn't say, "Look, if you can get your life cleaned up I'll take you."
 No, that's heresy.
-Not for a minute do we believe that there are some pre-salvation works which man can do for himself to make him receptive....uh, receivable, if you will, to make him acceptable to Christ.
+Not for a minute do we believe that there are some pre-salvation works which man can do for himself to make him recep...receivable, if you will, to make him acceptable to Christ.
 He receives sinners in spite of their sin.
 That's the beauty of grace, that's the wonder of Christ's attitude.
 Go back to Matthew and back to the house, many tax collectors, many sinners sitting down and Jesus is there.
 The Pharisees say, "Why is your master eating with tax collectors and sinners?
-And Jesus says, The ones that are well don't need a physician, but they that are sick--that's sarcasm-- these men know they're sick, go and learn what that means, I'll have mercy and not sacrifice, I am not come to call the righteous but sinners to repentance."
+And Jesus says, the ones that are well don't need a physician, but they that are sick.
+(That's sarcasm.
+These men know they're sick.)
+Go and learn what that means, I'll have mercy and not sacrifice.
+I am not come to call the righteous but sinners to repentance."
 He came for those who were sinners.

 He receives them in spite of their sin, not because they clean their act up.